adilsaid64/adilsaid64/README.md

 ## About

-🎓 Final year BSc H Mathematics Student
+🎓 BSc H Mathematics Graduate

 📈 Working towards a career in Data Science and Machine Learning